This year's event will be hosted at the Australian National University (ANU) Dave Cocking Sports Centre on Friday September 27th!

 The carnival consists of modified “sporting events” held in a friendly competitive atmosphere, with the “teams” vying for a champion’s trophy as well as individuals competing for gold, silver and bronze medals.

 The carnival aims to provide an Olympic like atmosphere, with an opening ceremony, local celebrities and dignitaries, medals, entertainment and morning tea.
 Typical modified sporting events may include javelin, hot potato, rob the nest, wheelchair obstacle course and much more.
 In 2016 there were 200 aged care partitipants and staff, enjoying an exciting and colourful day of sports modified to the abilities of the people who often have limited mobility.

 The ongoing success of this event is greatly assisted through the participation of students from the University of Canberra.
 Not only do the students assist the teams on the day of the event but for 8 weeks prior.
 The students deliver a training and research program for the participants at their places of residence.
 This facilitates a rapport and trust between students and residents and by the time of the carnival the participants are confident and excited to be participating.
 The students then support their teams at the carnival celebrating in their achievements together.

 This event has proven to develop strong bonds and a sense of belonging within the teams.
 People’s pride in going home with medals for their achievement is evident as they leave the venue.
 Their interest in remaining physically active is stimulated.
 The perpetual trophy for the winning team is proudly displayed at their residence or aged day care centre.

 There are plenty of ways to get involved in this amazing annual event.

-Teams: If you have a team you would like to enter in this year’s event being held at Albert Hall, Yarralumla on Monday 22 October 2018.
+Teams: If you have a team you would like to enter in this year’s event being held at Australian National University (ANU) Dave Cocking Sports Centre on Friday September 27th.

 Sponsors: If you run a business that would like to provide financial assistance or support in kind to help keep this incredible community event running annually.